 View an in-depth look at the Roberts Bank Terminal 2 project and the global container shipping industry.

 The Roberts Bank Terminal 2 Project has been undergoing a federal environmental review since 2013.
 In 2016, an independent review panel was appointed by the minister of environment and climate change to lead the assessment, under the Canadian Environmental Assessment Act, 2012.

 The review phase of the environmental assessment concluded in August 2019 with the closing of the public record following a six-week public hearing.
 The independent review panel evaluated what they heard and the information received throughout the environmental assessment process to develop its Federal Review Panel Report for the Roberts Bank Terminal 2 Project.
 This was submitted to the minister of environment and climate change in March 2020.

 In August 2020, the government requested we provide further information, through an information request.
 As a result, the federal timeline for decision-making was paused, and will resume once the information provided satisfies the request.
 After more than a year of additional technical work, consultation with 46 Indigenous groups, and engagement with federal agencies, we recently submitted our response to the information request.
 In December 2021, the Impact Assessment Agency of Canada (IAAC) commenced a public comment period to seek feedback from the public, Indigenous groups, regulators, and other stakeholders on our response and the draft conditions (requirements that the port authority must comply with should the project proceed).

 We are hopeful that a decision on the project can be made as quickly as possible to make sure the project is built in time to support Canadian importers and exporters who rely on the Port of Vancouver to get their goods to and from foreign markets.

-The project is also subject to regulatory approvals and permits, market conditions and a final investment decision, and construction would take approximately five-and-a-half years.
+The project is also subject to regulatory approvals and permits, market conditions, and a final investment decision.
+Construction would take approximately six years.